precog/datagen/README.md

 ```

 ## run

-create a number of UUIDs in `./campaigns.csv`
+Create a number of UUIDs in `./campaigns.csv`
 ```sh
 stack exec datagen-exe -- genuuids -n 20
 ```